OleksandrVladymyrov/FBShareDialog/README.md

 ### Include required JavaScript

 - Include jQuery in your document.
-- Include the facebook [JavaScript SDK](http://developers.facebook.com/docs/reference/javascript/).
+- Include the Facebook [JavaScript SDK](http://developers.facebook.com/docs/reference/javascript/).
 (Technically, this step is optional.
 We have provided a `setFriends` function if you have loaded the friends on the serverside and want to avoid the JavaScript SDK.)
 - Include [Bootstrap](http://getbootstrap.com/) in your document.
 - Include `fbsharedialog.js`.
 - Optional: We are using an HTML5 placeholder attribute on the search field.
 If you want the placeholder to work in older browsers, include a [placeholder polyfill](https://github.com/mathiasbynens/Placeholder-jQuery-Plugin).